dougeby/IntuneDocs/intune/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Intune in the Azure portal</h3>
-                                            <p>As Microsoft Intune moves to the Azure portal, learn about the changes available in the new portal. </p>
+                                            <p>Microsoft Intune is available in the Azure portal.
+Learn about managing devices and apps in the new portal. </p>
                                         </div>
                                     </div>
                                 </div>